mrcavalcanti/mosaicoo/docs/sources/installation/rpm.md

 ### Install with RPM

-If you install with RPM, then you will need to manually update Grafana for each new version.
+If you install with RPM, then you will need to manually update Mosaicoo for each new version.
 This method varies according to which Linux OS you are running.
 Read the instructions fully before you begin.

 **Note:** The .rpm files are signed, you can verify the signature with this [public GPG key](https://packages.grafana.com/gpg.key).

-1. On the [Grafana download page](https://grafana.com/grafana/download), select the Grafana version you want to install.
+1. On the [Grafana download page](https://grafana.com/grafana/download), select the Mosaicoo version you want to install.
-   - The most recent Grafana version is selected by default.
+   - The most recent Mosaicoo version is selected by default.
    - The **Version** field displays only finished releases.
 If you want to install a beta version, click **Nightly Builds** and then select a version.
 1. Select an **Edition**.
    - **Enterprise** - Recommended download.
 Functionally identical to the open source version, but includes features you can unlock with a license if you so choose.